Convocation Address 2018

 Academic convocations are held to convene students and faculty at the beginning of the academic year—to bring them together to start a new year of learning and of intellectual growth.
 It is our practice to honor and to recognize academic excellence.
 It is our tradition to inculcate a spirit of achievement.
-It is our tradition to be role models for each other and to help each other see to what heights we can aspire.
-On that note I congratulate our Alpha Lambda Delta initiates.
-We proudly recognize you seated before all of us and particularly before our new students here today.
-I hope each of our new students will be inspired to achieve academic fulfillment as you have.
-At Western New England University, scholarship, study, intellectual growth, and academic rigor are first and foremost our most valued undertakings.
+It is our tradition to be role models for each other.
+It is our practice to help each other see to what heights we can aspire.
+I congratulate the academic achievement award recipients who will be recognized shortly.
+I hope our new students will be inspired to achieve academic fulfillment as you have.

-Now let me tell you a little about our new students.
-Students, you were selected for admission from an applicant pool of 7,033 students, the largest in the history of the University!
-You follow in the footsteps of thousands of graduates of the University who attribute their success in large measure to Western New England University.
-Just think of it.
-You follow 46,355 other men and women who have studied, grown, and matured at this institution.
-You are now part of our evolving history, and it is my hope that you will be inspired by all that has come before you and that you will recognize how fortunate you are—all of us are—to be in this place at this time.
+Now let me share with you a profile of our new students—some numbers and some details concerning your many interests, talents, and accomplishments.
+Students, you were selected for admission from an applicant pool of exactly 6,942 students.
+You follow in the footsteps of thousands of graduates of the University—47,345 other men and women who have studied, grown, and matured at this institution.
+You are part of our evolving history, and it is my hope that you will be inspired by all that has come before you and that you will recognize how fortunate you are—all of us are—to be in this place at this time.

-You number about 890—first-year and transfer students.
-You have come from 425 public and private high schools with graduating classes ranging from about 25 to well over 1,000 students.
+Your number is about 910—first-year and transfer students—as of today the largest in University history!
+The tally is not yet final.
+Our first-year students have come from 372 public and private high schools with graduating classes ranging from about 25 to well over 1,000 students.

-Twenty-six percent (26%) of our new students list themselves as African American, American Indian, Hispanic, Asian, or multiracial; or are international students.
-This is a campus, as you will quickly learn, that welcomes, supports, and embraces all students regardless of differences in appearance, manner, ideas, culture, race, ethnic heritage, sexual orientation, or personal belief.
+Twenty-four percent (24%) of you list yourselves as African American, American Indian, Hispanic, Asian, or multiracial; or are international students.
+This is a campus, as you will quickly learn, that welcomes, supports, and embraces all students regardless of differences in appearance, manner, ideas, culture, ethnic heritage, sexual orientation, or personal belief.

 Your academic credentials are impressive.
-Your average SAT scores are significantly above the national average.
-Your average high school GPA is a 3.4.
-There are two hundred and forty-eight (248) of you, a significant increase over previous years, who as freshmen have completed college courses while still in high school or have college credits through Advancement Placement (AP) courses.
-Forty-four (44) of you will be matriculating as second semester freshmen, twelve (12) freshmen in the audience are actually matriculating with enough credits to be classified as sophomores and one (1) of you is just six credits shy of having enough credits to be classified as a junior.
-Gosh, for this group graduation seems just around the corner!
+Your average SAT scores are significantly above the national average with an 1154 combined on the math and verbal sections.
+This also represents the highest average SAT score for an incoming class in University history!
+Your average high school GPA is a 3.37.
+There are two hundred and fifty-two (252) of you who are freshmen that have completed college courses while still in high school or have college credits through Advancement Placement (AP) courses.
+Thirty-four (34) of you will be matriculating as second semester freshmen, eleven (11) freshmen in the audience are actually matriculating with enough credits to be classified as sophomores and one (1) of you is just nine credits shy of having enough credits to be classified as a junior.

 You bring diverse experiences to Western New England University:

 - You have expressed a wide variety of interests.
-On your application for admission, one hundred and ninety-four (194) of you said you would like to join a community service club; one hundred and fifty (150) of you indicated you would like to study abroad; thirty-one (31) are interested in joining the dance team and twelve (12) of you would like to be a part of our bowling club.
-I hope you will all chose to become involved and join a club or organization while studying here.
+On your application for admission, one hundred and ninety-four (194) of you said you would like to join a community service club, one hundred and fifty (150) expressed an interest in joining an academic club, one hundred and forty-five (145) of you told us you would like to study abroad, thirty-four (34) are interested in joining the dance team and seventeen (17) of you would like to be a part of our bowling club.
+I hope you will all choose to become involved and join a club or organization while studying here.

-- We welcome students this year who have given service to the United States of America, and for this we thank you.
-Two (2) are veterans of the United States Army, one (1) of the United States Navy, one student who currently serves on the United States Army National Guard and another who is an active United States Marine Reserve.
-Two (2) of you are Civil Patrol Officers and another two (2) of you have served as Deputy Commanders in the Junior ROTC Program.
+- Many of you have also been involved in student government, peer mediation, coaching, and Model United Nations.
+We have an impressive list of students this year who have given service to the United States of America, and for this we thank you.
+Four (4) of you are veterans of the United States Army, one (1) is a veteran of the United States Marines, and one (1) student who currently serves in the United States Air National Guard.

 - Some of you have already studied or traveled abroad.
-You have already traveled to or attended school in Nigeria, Canada, France, Great Britain, Montenegro, Pakistan, Honduras, Portugal, and several other countries.
-One of you completed a culinary internship in Ecuador, and another of you danced professionally in Germany.
+You have already traveled to or attended school in Belarus, Costa Rica, Egypt, Croatia, Spain, Bolivia, Poland and several other countries.
+One of you worked in a nursing home in Belize and another of you was named “development chief” of village Aferie in Ghana as a result of your philanthropic efforts to help the village.
 Each year we provide an ever-increasing number of international opportunities with more and more students going abroad.
-This January our newly revamped London Semester Abroad Program, led by one of our own faculty members, will bring twenty-five (25) second-year students to Regents University in London.
-So you see, your arrival here may be just the first leg of a journey and of great adventure here and abroad.

-You are indeed an accomplished, diversified, diverse, and interesting group!
+Yes, you are an accomplished, diversified, diverse, and interesting group!

 For some, you are carrying on a family tradition.
-Thirty-nine (39) of you have a parent who graduated from Western New England.
-Eleven (11) have a sibling who graduated from here, six (6) have a grandparent who is an alumnus and fifty-eight (58) of you have an aunt, uncle, or cousin who earned their degree from our institution.
-These numbers are greater each year.
-So, as I welcome our new students to Western New England University, I also welcome back our alumni parents, grandparents, siblings, and other family members who have wisely guided our new students to the University and who have shown in a very concrete way the extent to which they value the education they received at Western New England by having you follow in their footsteps.
+Twenty-three (23) of you have a parent who graduated from Western New England.
+Fifteen (15) have a sibling who graduated from here, and one-hundred and thirty five (135) of you have a grandparent, aunt, uncle, or cousin who earned their degree from our institution.
+I am sure they value the education they received at Western New England and are glad to have you follow in their footsteps.

-Students, much has been given to you and you will receive more, but from you much is expected.
+Students, much has been given to you, and you will receive even more, but from you much is expected.
 You must seize the opportunity, you must be prepared to work, to be responsible, to develop good habits of mind, to pursue your education actively, to appreciate your professors, and to work in partnership with us at the University.
-And remember, it was your ownaccomplishments that brought you here in the first place . . . and it is with a belief in your promise that we accepted you to Western New England University.
+And remember, it was your accomplishments that brought you here in the first place . . . and it is with a belief in your promise that we accepted you to Western New England University.
 When all is said and done, you will be judged against your own accomplishments, and you will judge yourself against these.
 So push yourself, stretch, grow.
 Avail yourself fully of the many opportunities that this university will afford you.
-You are embarking on a greater journey to understand the world, your place in it, and what you may be able to contribute to this world—now and in the future.
-Now that you are here, make a decision as to what you want to achieve and make a commitment to achieve it.
-Your life here with us and your own destiny are too important to be pursued without commitment on your part.
-Things just don’t happen.
-You have to commit to making them happen.

 Thank you.
 Welcome.
-And may this year be one of growth, good health, and fulfillment for each and every one of you here with us today.
+And may this year be one of growth, good health, and fulfillment for each and every one of you.